 MRTs will consist of a 2 or 3-person suppression-ready crew.

 The MRT personnel shall include a Captain-Qualified suppression-ready firefighter and should include a BFD credentialed Paramedic when available.
 One person of the crew may serve as both captain and paramedic if all other combinations have been exhausted.
-Personnel assigned to the MRTs shall follow the schedule outlined in Article VI, section 1, subparagraph a.
+Personnel assigned to the MRTs shall follow the schedule outlined in Article VI, Section 1, Subsection a.

 The Paramedic shall be a suppression-ready BFD credentialed paramedic.